Lee Iacocca, creator of Ford Mustang and former CEO of Chrysler, has died at 94

 In his 32-year career at Ford and then Chrysler, Iacocca helped launch some of Detroit's best-selling and most significant vehicles, including the minivan, the Chrysler K-cars and the Ford Escort.
 He also spoke out against what he considered unfair trade practices by Japanese automakers.

-Iacocca was one of the first celebrity CEOs and even flirted with running for president in the late 1980s before there ever was a businessman president -- until House Speaker Tip O'Neill interverened.
+Iacocca was one of the first celebrity CEOs and even flirted with running for president in the late 1980s before there ever was a businessman president – until House Speaker Tip O'Neill intervened.

 "And I said, 'Tip, what do you think about me running for President?'"
 Iacocca recalled to "Sunday Morning" in 2007.
 "And he said, 'Of what?'
 Typical Irishman, ya know, he laughed.
 He said, 'Are you crazy?
 You gotta be nuts.
 You're a businessman.
 You don't have the temperament for it.'"